hgrecco/pint/docs/tutorial.rst

    >>> print(speed)
    7086.614173228345 inch / minute

-If you ask Pint to perform and invalid conversion:
+If you ask Pint to perform an invalid conversion:

 .. doctest::